 In fact, the quality of our water is so safe, we encourage residents and visitors to Choose Tap.

 Drinking water quality map

-We've developed an interactive map to provide information about the quality of drinking water on the Gold Coast.
+We've developed an interactive map (for use on a desktop PC) to provide information about the quality of drinking water on the Gold Coast.

 This tool allows you to search by address to find the latest drinking water test results for the area.

 Use the map to view long-term trends and charts about the quality of drinking water.